December 16, 2022 0 Comment

 Real-time

-Customer service is a fast-moving work environment; hence it is important for the recognition programs to keep pace with it.
-Each interaction is like a ‘moment of truth’ for the organization.
-They should recognize high-quality interactions immediately either through system integration or by supervisors.
+Customer service is a fast-moving work environment; hence the recognition programs need to keep pace with it.

-Continuous recognition can help keep the customer service team supercharged and motivated to put in their based efforts for every single customer interaction.
-A digital employee recognition platform can facilitate such high velocity of recognition.
+Continuous recognition can help keep the customer service team supercharged and motivated to put in their efforts for every single customer interaction.

 Read about Frequency of Employee Recognition Matters for Organizations